weeezik/weeezik/README.md

-- 👋 Hi, I’m @weeezik
+- 👋 Hi, I’m Michael.
-- 👀 I’m interested in...audio technology and neuroscience (and rap).
+- 👀 I’m interested in...audio technology and neuroscience.
-- 🔺 I’m currently learning...Javascript and Ruby
+- 🔺 I’m currently learning...Ruby, Ruby on Rails, and Javascript.